 - Cost of the service

-- Current cost vs future, cost variance with scale and additional capabilities
+- Runtime cost - current vs future, cost variance with scale and additional capabilities

 - Cost of operation and support